griffio/griffio.github.io/_posts/2014-09-01-querydsl-maturity-model.md

 com.mysema.query.annotations

-Instead of static 'helper' methods to create queries, consider using annotated delegate methods to provide query extensions.

 Make your own DSL.

-An expression can contain the explict query delegate method.
+Instead of static'helper' methods to create business logic constraints, consider using annotated delegate methods to provide query extensions.

+The delegate method is exposed directly in the query and expresses the intent of the constraint explictly.

 ~~~java
 from...where(QSalaryDetail.salaryDetail.isSalaryRelevant())